mstidd2/vscode-ide-for-TM4C123/README.md

-# vscode-ide-for-TM4C123
-Guide and files for using Visual Studio Code as an IDE on Ubuntu 22.04
+This document describes how to use an Ubuntu 22.04 machine for compiling, flashing, and debugging TM4C123GXL devices using a common IDE used on Linux, Visual Studio Code (VS Code).
+VS Code is an alternative to, and a more generalizable solution than, using Texas Instrument's (TI’s) IDE Code Composer Studio (CCS) for software/firmware development on Linux.

 ## Software Installation